JoshBlackstone/HeyAlfredWakeWord/README.md

-# Custom Wake word "Hey Alfred" for home assistant
+# Custom Wake word "Hey Alfred" for home assistant.
+This is a work in progress!!

 ## TIf you want to build you own you wake work instead of "Hey Alfred" you can follow these instructions [These instructions](https://www.home-assistant.io/voice_control/create_wake_word/) and use the generated file the the instructions below